 As we left the top of the zigzags and started out on the plateau, again the visibility fell to the point where we stopped and took our compass bearings thinking that this is going to get technical - but again the cloud cleared after a few steps not to trouble us again in this way.

-The weather was reasonable so we rested, ate and in some cases drank Newcastle Brown so Steve only had to carry 9 full bottles and 3 empties back down, though that didn’t make a huge difference to the weight in his rucksack.
-We then awaited the call from BBC Radio Suffolk and the Lesley Dolphin show, which with hindsight would mean we would be on the mountain later than we planned but the rest did Robin good and he got his time on the radio and even managed to give Ensors a plug – who says there is no such thing as free advertising!
+The weather was reasonable, so we rested, ate and in some cases drank Newcastle Brown so Steve only had to carry nine full bottles and three empties back down, though that didn’t make a huge difference to the weight in his rucksack.
+We then awaited the call from BBC Radio Suffolk and the Lesley Dolphin show, which with hindsight would mean we would be on the mountain later than we planned.
+But the rest did Robin good, and he got his time on the radio and even managed to give Ensors a plug - who says there is no such thing as free advertising!

-The happy band were ready for the off about 3pm and down the first part made relatively good progress as whilst it was rocky the incline wasn’t too steep and there were various predictions of we’ll we down by 6 or 7 pm.
-The snowfield was covered relatively easily, whilst watching a group of teenagers very energetically running back up the slope to keep sliding down though we were either too dedicated to the task to engage in such frivolous use of energy - or too tired (or too old) – I’ll leave you to decide!
+The happy band were ready for the off about 3 pm and down the first part made relatively good progress as while it was rocky, the incline wasn’t too steep, and there were various predictions being back down by 6 or 7 pm.
+The snowfield was covered relatively easily, while watching a group of teenagers very energetically running back up the slope to keep sliding down though we were either too dedicated to the task to engage in such frivolous use of energy - or too tired (or too old) - I’ll leave you to decide!

-The descent was now proving very tiring for Robin but there was no complaint because as he put it he had beaten the “bloody mountain”.
-As we approached the Red Burn, yes, there was another men at work sign warning you of the path works, but there they were - men at work complete with the mini digger.
+The descent was now proving very tiring for Robin, but there was no complaint because as he put it, he had beaten the “bloody mountain”.
+As we approached the Red Burn, yes, there was another ‘men at work’ sign warning you of the path works, but there they were - men at work complete with the mini digger.
 They kindly stopped working and moved the digger to enable Robin to pass on the inside edge and as we passed the supervisor said that this was a good example to his two-man gang who were working summer evenings at Her Majesty’s suggestion!
-A brief stop was had at Red Burn as we reached the halfway stage, water bottles filled for the last time with real mountain steam water, the last rolls and chocolate bars eaten.
-It’s a good job we burnt calories on the mountain as I realised I had consumed 4 rolls, 3 apples, 3 bags of nuts and raisins and 8 chocolate bars during the day.
+A brief stop was had at Red Burn as we reached the halfway stage, water bottles filled for the last time with real mountain stream water, the last rolls, and chocolate bars were eaten.
+It’s a good job we burnt calories on the mountain as I realised I had consumed four rolls, three apples, three bags of nuts and raisins and eight chocolate bars during the day.

 As we walked back in at 9.15pm Robin said to me; “Did you think I would do it?”